the website of dither8

 Minecraft: 2011 vs 2021

-In the b1.8 update, the terrain generator was subject to a rewrite aimed to make the code simpler.
+In the b1.8 update, the terrain generator was subject to a complete rewrite aimed to make the code simpler.
 This was back in September 2011, the game was nowhere near as popular as it is today, only a small portion of today's players even know about it.
 But at the time it caused quite a controversy, a thread on the Minecraft Forums decried the new terrain as "boring", and quickly became the most replied topic on the site.

 It may seem like a small complaint, but world exploration is a big part of the game.
 I can say that for me, I stopped playing survival after this update, preferring multiplayer creative with my friends.

 This update was a massive improvement, but I still felt something was missing.
-Life moved on, but everytime I returned to playing the game, I felt the terrain was held back.
+Life moved on, but every time I returned to playing the game, I felt the terrain was held back.

 Minecraft worlds stretch far and wide in the X and Z axis, but what's odd is that the Y axis (up and down) is limited to only 256 blocks.
-I believe Mojang didn't want the terrain to generate near the build limit, so the "Mountains" biome needed a limit, and the "M" variant biomes couldn't be taller than the main "Mountains" biome.
-This limit is likely the reason why Minecraft worlds are so uninteresting vertically speaking.
+I believe Mojang didn't want the terrain to generate near the build limit, so the "Mountains" biome needed a limit, and the variant biomes couldn't be taller than the main "Mountains" biome.
+This limit is likely the reason why Minecraft worlds were so uninteresting vertically speaking.

 So I was quite pleased to hear that a "Caves and Cliffs" update was planned for 2021.